brianbmobaik/ATM-Machine/README.md

 ## Functionalities

+- Enter user pin combinations to access
 - Able to Withdraw/Deposit Money
-- Also maybe a pin/pwd for each unique user
-- Idk anything else we can add
+- Able to See Current Balance
+-

+## Hardwares

+-